Shop now & save up to 80% on medication

 Strengths and Forms

-Availability can vary by manufacturer and pharmacy.
-Common presentations include 24‑hour extended‑release tablets and immediate‑release capsules used for select indications.
+Availability may vary by manufacturer and pharmacy.
+Common presentations include:

 Missed Dose and Timing

-If you miss a dose, take it when remembered the same day.
-If it is close to the next dose, skip the missed dose and resume your regular schedule.
+If you miss a dose of rx nifedipine, take it when remembered unless it is close to the next dose.
+If the next dose is near, skip the missed dose and resume the regular schedule.
 Do not double up.
-Try to take the tablet at the same time daily to support steady control and minimize variability.
+If you miss doses often, speak with your care team about reminders or simpler schedules.

 Storage and Travel Basics